 Dragoş Vărşăndan Owner, The Liquorstore

-What are the differences between theliquorstore: a long tail (many, many hundreds of drinks), serendipity (personal guide from a specialist), commodity (why look for a drink in town, when you can have it at home in 24 hours?).
+What are the differences between the liquor store: a long tail (many, many hundreds of drinks), serendipity (personal guide from a specialist), commodity (why look for a drink in town when you can have it at home in 24 hours?).

 After that, he made branded parties: Corporate Exit.

 He works with Ruxandra, his wife.
 They gathered the database out of contacts from fairs.
-In September 2008, they were the first ones to start such a business in Romania.
-Anyone can afford a store on Breslo.
-They offer all in one package, for a monthly package.
+In September 2008, they were the first to start such a business in Romania.
+Anyone can afford a store in Breslo.
+They offer all one package, for a monthly package.
 They use the simplest, most effective method for taxing the suppliers: The people who make handmade pay a monthly nominal fee.

 Copyright © Marcus Victor Grant 2012-present, all rights reserved.

 The materials on this blog are subject to this disclaimer.